-Now that we are moving from Malta, that has changed.
-Malta will always be the country where we got engaged and I would love to have some proper photos to look back at.
+But when we decided to move from Malta, that all changed.
+Malta will always be the country where we got engaged and I wanted to have some proper photos to look back at.
 So when our friend offered to do a shoot with us, I got really excited.
 And after researching some locations and inspiration, I wanted to share my findings.

-This Valletta garden is filled with beautiful flowers, grands arches and a panoramic view of the Grand Harbour.
+This Valletta garden is filled with beautiful flowers, big arches and a panoramic view of the Grand Harbour.
 Get engagement photos overlooking the Three Cities or with colourful florals in the background.
-Aim for the daytime bliss or evening sunset to get the best light.
+Aim for daytime bliss or evening sunset to get the best light.

 Bridge Bar in Valletta is another great spot to check out for your engagement or wedding photos in Malta.
-The bar itself is a lively place with live jazz at night, but in the daytime you can take advantage of the long set of stairs and romantic bridge.
+The bar itself is a lively place with live jazz at night, but in the daytime, you can take advantage of the long set of stairs and the romantic bridge.

 There are many historic and unique streets in Valletta, and Strait Street is definitely one of them!
 Along this street, you’ll find bars and restaurants opening up in the afternoon and evening.
 Many of them have colourful doors and beautiful decor you can use to make your engagement photos pop.

 Mdina is another beautiful and historic city in Malta.
-This small city is quick to stroll around and discover but can give you many beautiful photography backdrops.
+This small city is a quick one to stroll around and discover.
+But even a small walk can give you many beautiful photography backdrops here.
 Like Valletta, this Silent City has traditional Maltese houses with colourful doors and flowers.

 If you live in Gozo or want to take a day trip to get some photos done, there are many beautiful photo locations to explore.
 Whenever I travel to Gozo I am amazed by the nature and colours that you won’t find everywhere in Malta.

-I recently discovered a new favourite, that would be a perfect spot for engagement photos.
+I recently discovered a new favourite that would be a perfect spot for engagement photos.
 Villa Rundle Gardens in Victoria is a beautiful park with lots of colourful flowers, beautiful pathways and fountains.
-I recommend starting here and then exploring what else can be found around the island.
+I recommend starting there and then exploring what else can be found around the island.

 The location(s) is one thing, but there is also a lot more to plan if you want some great engagement or wedding photos in Malta.
 Normally, your photographer will be able to help out with the details (after all, they’re the experts).
 But it is still good to be prepared in advance to ensure you are happy with the result.